Ph.D., Duke University

 Green Politics and the Novel: Eco-Fiction in English since 1980

-I am currently writing some essays on the rise of a specifically environmentalist version of the political novel in English-language fiction published since 1980.
+I am also currently writing some essays on the rise of a specifically environmentalist version of the political novel in English-language fiction published since 1980.

 Fulbright Lecturer, Czech Republic, 2003-2004.